Padmar Dheu Re

 Padmar Dheu Re a divisive Nazrul Geeti composed in the Bhatiali style.
-The popular song, set to the lyrics of poet Kazi Nazrul Islam and set to a fast Dadra rhythm, was first recorded in the voice of Sachin Debbarman.
+The popular song, set to the lyrics of Bangladesh's national poet Kazi Nazrul Islam and set to a fast Dadra rhythm, was first recorded in the voice of Sachin Debbarman.
 This song was first released in 1941 by the then Hindustan Record Company from Kolkata.^{} Later, in 1959, the song was compiled in the second volume of Nazrul's collection of poems 'Bulbul', published by the poet's wife, Pramila Nazrul, from the DM Library in Kolkata.
-This is an immortal lyric poem by Bangladesh's national poet Kazi Nazrul Islam about the Padma River.
+The song is based on a poem about the Padma River.
 The song became more popular after Sachin Debbarman in the voices of Firoza Begum, Ferdousi Rahman and Khairul Anam Shakil.
 The singers of this song are regularly mentioned as 'analogy' in articles written about the Padma River.

 Background

 'Chokh Gel Pakhire' and 'Padmar Dheure'.
 Kumar Sachin Dev Burman remains forever new in those two songs.
 Those two songs are an immortal creation of Nazrul and Sachin Dev, an unfading signature of their joint talent.